All Episodes

 Because if they shut down the Panama Canal, it massively delays our ability to move military ships from the Atlantic to the Pacific to engage with the Chinese in Taiwan because it forces our military ships instead to go around the southern tip of South America rather than cut through the canal.

-And so if you're President Xi, look, you wouldn't do it in time of peace, but but if they're at war, it becomes a really compelling situation to say, let's impose massive economic harm on the United States, and we get enormous benefits.
+And so if you're President Xi, look, you wouldn't do it in time of peace, but if they're at war, it becomes a really compelling situation to say, let's impose massive economic harm on the United States, and we get enormous benefits.

-And shutting down the Panama Canal would be a real blow to the United States economy, but it would also be a real blow to our military because it would limit our ability to move naval ships from the Atlantic to Pacific.
+And shutting down the Panama Canal would be a real blow to the United States economy, but it would also be a real blow to our military because it would limit our ability to move naval ships from the Atlantic to the Pacific.

-It would massively delay moving the those ships.
+It would massively delay moving those ships.

-And so I what I'm pressing Panama, I will say, when I chaired the hearing on the Panama Canal, within a week, they announced the deal to sell those two Chinese ports to an American business consortium.
+And so what I'm pressing Panama, I will say, when I chaired the hearing on the Panama Canal, within a week, they announced the deal to sell those two Chinese ports to an American business consortium.

 That deal has not gone through yet.